test-kitchen/kitchen-dokken/README.md

 --------

-This test-kitchen plugin provides a driver, transport, and provisioner for rapid container development using Docker and Chef.
+This test-kitchen plugin provides a driver, transport, and provisioner for rapid cookbook testing and container development using Docker and Chef.

 - Behold `.kitchen.yml`